-- 1. Applicants are expected to become familiar with and observe the application procedures and admission requirements at each school to which they apply. - 2.
-All application documents, including primary and secondary application forms, transcripts, letters of evaluation, and fees must be submitted in a timely manner. - Applicants must take special note of the requirements for the Course Work section of the application.
-While each section of the application is important, failure to observe the requirements of this section as explained in the instructions may result in missed deadlines and lost fees. - 4.
-Once AMCAS processing is complete, applicants must review their Course Work data (AMCAS grades, semester hours, course classifications, verified AMCAS GPA, etc.).
-If an applicant disagrees with any AMCAS changes, the applicant is responsible for submitting an Academic Change Request within ten (10) days from the date AMCAS processing has been completed. - 5.
-Applicants must respond promptly to all invitations for medical school interviews.
+- Applicants are expected to become familiar with and observe the application procedures and admission requirements at each school to which they apply. - All application documents, including primary and secondary application forms, transcripts, letters of evaluation, and fees must be submitted in a timely manner. - Applicants must take special note of the requirements for the Course Work section of the application.
+While each section of the application is important, failure to observe the requirements of this section as explained in the instructions may result in missed deadlines and lost fees. - Once AMCAS processing is complete, applicants must review their Course Work data (AMCAS grades, semester hours, course classifications, verified AMCAS GPA, etc.).
+If an applicant disagrees with any changes made by AMCAS, the applicant is responsible for submitting an Academic Change Request within 10 days of the date AMCAS processing has been completed. - Applicants must respond promptly to all invitations for medical school interviews.
 In those instances when an applicant cannot appear for a previously scheduled interview, the applicant is responsible for canceling the appointment with reasonable notice.
-To properly cancel an interview, an applicant should contact the medical school(s) by telephone first and then submit written notice in the form of a letter. - 6.
-Applicants with extreme financial limitations are encouraged to complete the AAMC Fee Assistance Program (FAP) application to determine their eligibility as early as possible.
-For more information, see AAMC Fee Assistance Program (FAP). - 7.
-Applicants are required to keep AMCAS and the medical school(s) to which they are applying updated to any changes in their contact information.
-Applicants who are unavailable (e.g., foreign travel) should instruct and grant authority to a parent or other individual to act on their behalf. - 8.
-Applicants who have made a final decision regarding which medical school they plan to attend have the obligation to promptly withdraw their applications from all other schools.
+To properly cancel an interview, an applicant should contact the medical school(s) by telephone first and then submit written notice in the form of a letter. - Applicants with extreme financial limitations are encouraged to complete the AAMC Fee Assistance Program (FAP) application to determine their eligibility as early as possible.
+For more information, visit www.aamc.org/fap. - Applicants are required to keep AMCAS and the medical school(s) to which they are applying updated to any changes in their contact information.
+Applicants who are unavailable (e.g., foreign travel) should instruct and grant authority to a parent or other individual to act on their behalf. - Applicants who have made a final decision regarding which medical school they plan to attend have the obligation to promptly withdraw their applications from all other schools.